MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/redirect-known-folders.md

 For info about using the OneDrive Group Policy objects, see [Use Group Policy to control OneDrive sync app settings](use-group-policy.md).

 ## Transition from the Windows Folder Redirection Group Policy objects
-The OneDrive Known Folder Move Group Policy objects won't work if you previously used [Windows Folder Redirection Group Policy objects](/windows-server/storage/folder-redirection/deploy-folder-redirection) to redirect the Documents, Pictures, or Desktop folders to a location other than OneDrive.
+The OneDrive Known Folder Move (KFM) Group Policy objects won't work if you previously used [Windows Folder Redirection Group Policy objects](/windows-server/storage/folder-redirection/deploy-folder-redirection) to redirect the Documents, Pictures, or Desktop folders to a location other than OneDrive.
 The OneDrive Group Policy objects won't affect the Music and Videos folders, so you can keep them redirected with the Windows Group Policy objects.
-Follow these steps to switch to using the Known Folder Move Group Policy objects.
+Follow these steps to switch to using the KFM Group Policy objects.

 - If folders have been redirected to OneDrive using Windows Folder Redirection Group Policy: